Welcome From the Board of Directors

 Heyward Clarkson was born in Pensacola, Florida on July 27, 1944.

 Clarkson was admitted to the bar in 1971, South Carolina; 1972, District of Columbia; 1974, U.S. Court of Appeals, Fourth Circuit; and 1987, U.S. Supreme Court.
-The Martindale-Hubbell Directory has given Mr. Clarkson its highest AV rating.
+The Martindale-Hubbell Directory gave Mr. Clarkson its highest AV rating.

 He serves as a member of the Greenville County and American Bar Associations, South Carolina Bar, Fourth Circuit Judicial Conference, South Carolina Defense Trial Attorneys Association, and the Defense Research Institute.
 Clarkson serves as Upstate Warrior Solution’s legal counsel.